-Migrants mostly formed the United States population from other nations and the Native Americans who already resided on the land.
+Migrants mainly formed the United States population from other nations and the Native Americans who already resided on the land.
 Every 666 seconds, a new immigrant arrives in the nation, based on the Census Data.
 The Oxford School claims that, as a result, America is one of the nations with the most diversified cultures in the world.
 According to the Library of Congress, nearly every area of the world has impacted American society.
 Most famously, the English conquered the nation in the early 1600s .
 The civilizations of Native Americans, Latin Americans, Africans, and Asians have also influenced American culture.

-Throughout the late 18th and early 19th centuries, American painters largely produced realistic landscapes and portraits or those turned to Europe for technical guidance.
+Throughout the late 18th and early 19th centuries, American painters essentially produced realistic landscapes and portraits or those turned to Europe for technical guidance.
 For instance, John Singleton Copley was born in Boston.
-Yet, most of the iconic portraits he is known for were created during the Rococo and Neoclassical periods, influenced by British artists like Thomas Gainsborough.
+Yet, most of the iconic portraits he is known for were created during the Rococo and Neoclassical periods.

 .
 Obtaining a patron, Many artists profited from the support of Grand Visitors eager to buy souvenirs of their travels.
 The Thirteen Colonies lacked stately nobles or Roman temples: the Hudson River School, and other portraitists with a distinctively American aesthetic, including Winslow Homer.
 Later developments of the 19th century gave America one of its earliest indigenous domestic movements.

 With the likes of Rodgers and Hammerstein, Lerner and Loewe, Cole Porter, Irving Berlin, Leonard Bernstein, George and Ira Gershwin, Kander and Ebb, and Stephen Sondheim among its musical luminaries, the United States is both the birthplace and the biggest exporter of contemporary musical theatre.
-The hub of American commercial theatre, Broadway is one of the world’s major theatrical districts.
+The hub of American commercial theatre, Broadway is one of the world’s central theatrical districts.

 The highest number of male solo artists in the country are Billy Joel, Garth Brooks, Michael Jackson, and Elvis Presley.
 The Eagles, Aerosmith, Metallica, and Van Halen are the bands with the most records sold.
 20th-century female musicians like Whitney Houston and Madonna gained international fame.